Making Diversity a Priority

 Leading by Example

-In 2013, we established our Diversity & Inclusion Council, among the first of its kind in the alternative investments industry.
+In 2013, we established our Diversity & Inclusion Council, among the first of its kind in the investment management industry.
 The mission of the 20 leaders of the Council is twofold:

 • To foster an environment of inclusiveness for diversity in all forms to enhance our collaborative One Carlyle culture and ultimately make better business decisions